DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/session/management.md

 The */bff/backchannel* endpoint is an implementation of the [OpenID Connect Back-Channel Logout](https://openid.net/specs/openid-connect-backchannel-1_0.html) specification.

 The endpoint will call the registered session revocation service to revoke the user session when it receives a valid logout token.
 You need to enable server-side session for this feature to work.

+{{% notice note %}}
+By default, only the specific session of the user will be revoked.
+You can also configure the endpoint to revoke every session that belongs to the given subject ID.
+{{% /notice %}}